 I have been working on a little webapp for making quizzes (for fun or exam prep), called Quizbert, and now an initial version of it is online!
-This is my first attempt at creating a product rather than just a project.
-For a few bucks per month users will be able to create their own quizzes and share them with others.
-Currently, there is also a free plan available so you can try it out without adding a credit card.

-I originally started building a quiz webapp in 2002 using PHP/MySQL.
+I originally started building another quiz webapp in 2002 using PHP/MySQL.
 It was possible to signup for free in this webapp and create your own quizzes.
 While most of the application worked well, there was some parts of the application that was never really finished.
 I used this webapp myself to create exam prep quizzes during the last year of my university studies.
 I kept this webapp online but I never mentioned it anywhere so there was no users other than me.

 In 2015 I switched jobs from C++/Java development to web development and after two years I wanted to learn more modern web development tools.
 For example, I wanted to try out React and node, which we didn’t use “at work” at the time.
 So in March 2017 I started to port that old PHP application to node + react, as a learning experience.
-Since the old webapp was a multi page application with forms and no ajax, pretty much all code was rewritten from scratch but I did manage to save the database so I could keep all the quizzes I had created.
+Since the old webapp was a multi page application with forms and no XHR, pretty much all code was rewritten from scratch but I did manage to save the database so I could keep all the quizzes I had created.

 During 2018 I put a lot of effort into creating a great test suite and a good deployment setup for this application.
 I created prod + test servers on Digital Ocean, and wrote scripts to cleanly rebuild those servers from scratch in a fully automatic fashion.
 I moved the webapp behind haproxy so that I could run more web applications on the same host in the future.
 I also created a Kubernetes setup for the app but it ended up being a bit too complex and it also cost more so I ended up not using it.